sunsetmountain/iotcore-heartrate/README.md

         $gcloud beta pubsub topics create projects/PROJECT_ID/topics/heartratedata

-4. Create a Dataflow process
+4. Create a Dataflow process:

         Calling Google-provided Dataflow templates from the command line is not yet supported.
         Follow the Codelab to do so via the Cloud Console.

-4. Create a registry:
+5. Create a registry:

         $gcloud beta iot registries create heartrate \
             --project=PROJECT_ID \
             --region=us-central1 \
             --event-pubsub-topic=projects/PROJECT_ID/topics/heartratedata

-5. Create a VM
+6. Create a VM

         $gcloud compute instances create data-simulator-1 --zone us-central1-c

-6. Use the Cloud Console to SSH to the newly created VM.
-From the command line, install the necessary software and create a security certificate.
+7. Connect to the VM.
+Install the necessary software and create a security certificate.
+Note the full path of the directory that the security certificate is stored in (the results of the "pwd" command).
+Then exit the connection.

+        $gcloud compute ssh data-simulator-1
         $sudo apt-get update
         $sudo apt-get install git
         $git clone https://github.com/googlecodelabs/iotcore-heartrate